hansgit0117/fuse-wallet/README.md

 In the Firebase console, open Settings > Service Accounts.
 Click Generate New Private Key, then confirm by clicking Generate Key.
 9. replace the google_services.json file with the new .json file you saved before.

-## As an enterprenuer or a community manager
-Launch your community on the [Fuse Studio](https://studio.fuse.io/), then open the community dashboard.
-There you can configure it and *customize your wallet* app.
-When you done go to "White label wallet" and send an app invite link to yourself.
-Visit our [docs](https://docs.fuse.io/the-fuse-studio/overview) to learn about the Fuse Studio.